SUMMARY OF MINNESOTA IMPAIRED DRIVING STATUTES

 Administers a preliminary breath test (PBT)

-Under the implied consent law, the officer must read the a breath test advisory to the person, explaining that testing is mandatory, test refusal is a crime, and the person has the right to consult with an attorney before deciding whether to take the test.
-[There is no statutory pretest right to counsel in DWI cases where officers obtain a search warrant for a person’s blood or urine.]
+Under the implied consent law, the officer seeking a breath test must read the a breath test advisory to the person, explaining that testing is mandatory, test refusal is a crime, and the person has the right to consult with an attorney before deciding whether to take the test.
+[There is no statutory pre-test right to counsel in DWI cases where officers obtain a search warrant for a person’s blood or urine.]

 If the breath test is requested without the advisory being given by the officer, then the person may be criminally charged and prosecuted based on the test results, but refusal and various administrative sanctions cannot be applied as the test was not requested by the officer pursuant the implied consent law.

 Although the 2017 version of Minnesota’s implied consent law states that if a person is unconscious, or otherwise incapable of withdrawing consent, then consent is deemed not to have been withdrawn, and the chemical test may be administered and the administrative sanctions will apply, state and federal appellate case law prohibits blood and/or urine testing without a warrant.